Frankie the flamingo news 2025

 7th July 2025

-The chick is now brave enough to venture out of the lagoon with it’s it parents and onto the flamingo lawn with the rest of the flock.
+The chick is now brave enough to venture out of the lagoon with its parents and onto the flamingo lawn with the rest of the flock.

 6th July 2025

-BELOW: Mud glorious mud!
-Chick is much strong and exploring it’s surroundings.
+Below: Mud, glorious mud!
+The chick is much stronger and exploring its surroundings.

 4th July 2025